KonaeAkira/prime-sieve/README.md

 The default sieving limit is 1e9.
 Leave **\[limit]** blank to use the default limit or replace it with the desired limit.

 ## License
-This software is licensed under the MIT License.
+This program is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.